Facebook Instagram

 Fibonacci Fractal Flowers

-The line drawings are of the fibonacci sequence, a fractal structure in itself.
-I have made these into sacred geometry symbols.
-They represent the worship we have had through history for the mystery of maths and art.
+The line drawings represent the Fibonacci sequence, which is a fractal structure in itself.
+I have transformed these into sacred geometry symbols that represent the reverence I have for the mystery of mathematics, art, and nature.

-The photographs were taken on my phone on visits to the RHS Gardens in Manchester, UK, for inspiration as well as in my local area.
+The photographs were taken on my phone on visits to the RHS Gardens in Manchester and the Marie Louise Gardens, a tree park in my local area.

-They have then been combined with sacred geometry symbols in Photoshop to create unique designs.
+I draw the sacred geometry symbols in Photoshop and then blend these layers together to create these unique designs.

 Fractal Flowers